Welcome to TurtleMode! We are going to be spending some

-Welcome to TurtleMode!
-Hopefully we’ll get to spend some quality time together so let’s get started with an introduction.
+quality tolerable time together so let’s get started with an introduction to the man behind the turtle.

 - I’m direct.
 I try not to sugarcoat my opinions.
 I realize this may come off as arrogant and harsh at times.
 I look back at my life and can pinpoint multiple times that it probably would have been better to approach topics with a lighter touch, but I’ve also noticed that gentle approaches are less memorable.
 My intent is not to offend you.

 - I’m NC-17, for mature audiences only.
-If you are sensitive to cursing and edgier comments, then you might not like me that well.
+If you are sensitive to cursing and edgier comments, then you might not like my writing.
 Again, I’m not here to offend you.
-I think that our PC society is fine and all as it makes those crude instances stand out even more.
+I think that our PC society makes those crude instances stand out even more.
 I consider cursing as both therapeutic and a great way to get your point across.

 - I’m overweight.
 But I used to be obese.
-According to BMI charts.
-But those charts are bullsh*t.
-I’ve found some great methods that I’ve used over the last 2 years to lower my weight from 240 to 185 while increasing my strength and flexibility.
+At least according to BMI charts.
+But those charts are also rather bullsh*t.
+I’ve found some great methods that I’ve used over the last year to lower my weight from 240 to 200 while increasing my strength and flexibility.
 I’ll share those methods with you.
 I still carry too much fat around my midsection and from everything I read about where to carry fat, the midsection is the one that contributes to disease the most.
 So, I’m a work in progress.
 As all of us are right?
-If you’re perfect, then go f*ck your-perfect-self.
 If I could just be photographed from the nips up and the hips down, I’d be pretty darn attractive.
 Well, except for the receding hairline and bald spot.
 My hairdresser (is there a manlier term for that?) still says I’m a “cuttie” and she would have no reason/incentive to lie to me.
 Right?

 - I’m kind of smart.
 Again, not to brag.
 My IQ from an online test (super scientific) was 127, which puts me 3 points below the Mensa requirement of 130, which is the 98th percentile of all humans.
 But it all could just be a marketing gimmick to buy the “becoming a Mensa” subscription at the end of the results page.
 Now that I think about it, maybe I’m not that smart and am just a sucker for good marketing.